 To begin with, Midge Ure sings the chorus in front of Stephansdom cathedral (pictured above), its multicoloured roof obscured by snow.

 A brief shot follows of a crypt and gargoyle.
 My thanks go to an eagle-eyed reader for spotting the location: section 14B of the Zentralfriedhof cemetery.

 Then we have band members emerging from the Michaelerplatz entrance to the Hofburg: the smaller gateway to the left as you face it on the square outside…

 Two statues flank Ultravox.
 One shows Hercules killing the hydra, the other has him saving Hesione from a sea monster.

 We then return to the Zentralfriedhof and zoom into the gravestone of Carl Schweighofer (1839 – 1905).

 The Schweighofer family ran a successful piano-making business which even earned the title of official suppliers to the imperial court: Archduke Karl Ludwig, brother to Emperor Franz Joseph, attended the company’s centenary celebrations in 1892.

 You find the gravestone in the 32B group of graves, almost opposite the crypt featured earlier in the video and just behind the last resting places of Beethoven, Schubert, Brahms, and other famous composers.

-The video ends with the band walking toward the Jugendstil cemetery church of St. Karl Borromäus (pictured above).
+The video ends with the band walking toward the cemetery church (St. Karl Borromäus, pictured above).
 The lighting and atmosphere carry echoes of The Third Man, which also featured the Zentralfriedhof.